 Day 1.
 Phnom Penh - Kratie (270 km)

 After a hearty breakfast, we dive headlong into Phnom Penh’s traffic madness.
-We drive past Wat Phnom, cross the Tonle Sap River, hit the highway and finally leave the Capital behind.
+We drive past Wat Phnom, cross the Tonle Sap River, hit the highway, and finally leave the Capital behind.
 Following the highway, we reach the city of Kampong Cham, famous for Cambodia’s longest bamboo bridge.
 After taking in the sight of this amazing structure we continue our trip towards Kratie province, home of some of the few remaining individuals of a species of freshwater dolphins, endemic to Southeast Asia, called Irrawaddy dolphin.
-After our arrival in the picturesque riverside town of Kratie, we head a little further north along the river to a small place called Kampi and embark on a little boat cruise to visit the dolphins.
+After we arrive in the picturesque riverside town of Kratie, we head a little further north along the river to a small place called Kampi and embark on a little boat cruise to visit the dolphins.

 Day 2.
 Kratie - Mondulkiri (210 km)